 Running in sealed-for-life, 40 mm x 45 mm ball races, the No. 3 Morse taper, 3/4-inch (19 mm) bore spindle carried, as standard, a 14-inch faceplate on the outboard end and 6.5-inch on the inner.
 The maximum capacity for bowl turning was 20-inches (508 mm) in diameter by 6-inches (152 mm) thick - or 14-inches (356 mm) by 12-inches (304 mm) thick.

 Unusually for a wood lathe of its size, the tailstock spindle carried a No. 3 Morse taper - making it handy for very heavy drilling - with the whole unit locked to the bed by a cam-action lever.

 Standard equipment comprised: full electrical equipment; inner and outer faceplates; cone, standard and screw centres - and the necessary spanners.
 Available at extra cost were: a rack-driven carriage unit with just a cross-feed slide; a toolholder and seven special cutting tools of various kinds; a bowl-turning attachment; tilting sanding table; deep-hole boring attachment; a tool tray between the stand legs; 1/2" (13 mm) and 3/4" (19 mm) cup centres; chuck backplates, 4-inch (100 mm) and 6-inch (162 mm) 3-jaw self-centring chucks and, of course, a selection of woodturning tools.
-The standard lathe weighed approximately 812 lbs (368 kg) and the long bed version 1035 lbs (469 kg)..
+The standard lathe (without the carriage assembly) weighed approximately 812 lbs (368 kg) and the long bed version 1035 lbs (469 kg)..